matthewandersonthompson/startup/README.md

 *Mermaid diagram illustrating the flow of interaction between the Dungeon Master (DM) and the AI-powered chatbot, which simulates the actions of multiple players during a training session.*

 ## Key Features
-- **Learning Modules**: Structured lessons covering key D&D mechanics.
-Each module is interactive, guiding new DMs through different topics and challenges they may encounter in real sessions.
-- **Quizzes and Scoring**: After completing each module, users will take quizzes to assess their understanding.
+- **Quizzes and Scoring**: New DMs should be constantly challenging and testing their knowledge!
+Our site features intertactive quizzes that test your metal as a dm and help you improve!
 Scores are tracked and displayed next to completed modules in the user’s profile.
 - **AI-Powered Chatbot**: Simulates realistic player interactions, allowing DMs to practice handling multiple players in a controlled environment.
-- **Player Configuration**: Customize player attributes like class and level to simulate different types of players.
+- **Situation Configuration**: Customize player attributes like class and level to simulate different types of players with scene selection and custom prompt inputs.
-- **Scenario Selection**: Choose from pre-made scenarios or load custom ones to test your ability to adapt to various in-game situations.
 - **Interactive Gameplay**: Users manage player actions, rolls, and the story in real-time.
 Practice your role as a DM in realistic gameplay scenarios.
-- **Real-Time Feedback**: DMs will receive instant feedback and scoring after each session, helping them improve their game management skills.
+- **Real-Time Feedback**: DMs will receive instant feedback and scoring after each session, helping them improve their game management skills in the form of scores.
 - **Progress Tracking**: Users can view their quiz results, completed lessons, and chatbot performance in their profile, making it easy to see their progress.
+- **Competition**: Users can view their quiz results and compare their success to those of their peers on the site!
+Can you top the leaderboards?

 ## Technologies
 I will use the required technologies in the following ways: